awsdocs/aws-doc-sdk-examples/javav2/example_code/iot/Readme.md

 * [Perform device management use cases ](src/main/java/com/example/iot/IotScenario.java)

-## Running the AWS AppSync Java files
+## Running the AWS IoT Java files

-Some of these examples perform *destructive* operations on AWS resources, such as deleting a Scaling Policy. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
+Some of these examples perform *destructive* operations on AWS resources, such as deleting an AWS IoT Thing. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 We recommend creating separate test-only resources when experimenting with these examples.

 To run these examples, set up your development environment.
 For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).